iQuHACK/2024_Quandela_Remote/README.md

 ### Installation
 You have all the installation explanation on the github repository, we advise you to work on the version 0.10.3

+If you have any issue, please contact either Eric, Marion or Melvin from Quandela on Slack

 ### What we expect
-We want you to build a [**Processor**](https://perceval.quandela.net/docs/reference/processor.html), it's an object that is composed by a Perceval circuit with input states, ports and heralding function.
+The result of your work has to be a locally simulated [**Processor**](https://perceval.quandela.net/docs/reference/processor.html).
+The Processor class is a composition of a Perceval circuit with input states, ports and heralding function.

-We **strongly** advise that you checkout the Perceval code and go read how we design our own catalog gates here in the Perceval project: perceval/components/core_catalog (or at least visit this github online [directory](https://github.com/Quandela/Perceval/tree/main/perceval/components/core_catalog) )
+We **strongly** advise that you checkout the Perceval code and go read how we design our own gates in Perceval in perceval/components/core_catalog (or at least visit this github online [directory](https://github.com/Quandela/Perceval/tree/main/perceval/components/core_catalog) )

-As we want to autograde your work, we want you to follow a fixed architecture in your git repository.

-This is the architecture we want you to follow:
+As your work will be autograded, the main branch of your git repository is required to follow this file architecture:
 ```
 .
 ├── main.py